Hugh Broughton

 Hugh Broughton (1549 – 4 August 1612) was an English scholar and theologian.

 Early life

 He was born at Owlbury, Bishop's Castle, Shropshire.
-He called himself a Cambrian, implying Welsh blood in his veins.
+He called himself a Cambrian, implying Welsh blood.
 He was educated by Bernard Gilpin at Houghton-le-Spring and at Magdalene College, Cambridge, where he matriculated in 1570.
 The foundation of his Hebrew learning was laid, in his first year at Cambridge, by his attendance on the lectures of the French scholar Antoine Rodolphe Chevallier.

 Fellowship at Cambridge

 Broughton graduated B.A. in 1570, and became fellow of St John's College and afterwards of Christ's College.
 He had influential patrons at the university; Sir Walter Mildmay made him an allowance for a private lectureship in Greek, and Henry Hastings, 3rd Earl of Huntingdon, supported him with means for study.
 He was elected one of the taxers of the university, and obtained a prebend and a readership in divinity at Durham.
 On the grounds of his holding a prebend, he was deprived of his fellowship in 1579, but was reinstated in 1581, at the instance of Lord Burghley, the chancellor, who, moved by the representations of Richard Barnes, the Bishop of Durham, the Earl of Huntingdon, and the Earl of Essex, overcame the opposition of John Hatcher, the vice-chancellor, and Edward Hawford, master of Christ's.
 He resigned the office of taxer, and does not seem to have returned to the university.